brannerchinese/Gauge_Voice_Transcription/README.md

 The original algorithm is designed for comparing two strings of characters.
 Here, I am interested in comparison not of strings but of arrays, and want to measure not single-character differences but the matching of whole, well-formed words in standard English (the usual output of voice-transcription software).
 But `difflib.SequenceMatcher` is able to operate on arrays of indivisible elements.

----

-This project is in mid-process.

-Still to do:

- 1. Convert phone calls to MP3.
- 2. Decide about inclusion of tolerance information.
- 1. Prepare slides for presentation.

 [end]